bonitoo-io/telegraf/plugins/inputs/win_perf_counters/README.md

 beneath the main win_perf_counters entry, `[[inputs.win_perf_counters]]`.

 Following this are 3 required key/value pairs and three optional parameters and their usage.
+#### Computers
+*Optional*

+Host names or IPs of computers to gather counters from.
+User, under which Telegraf runs, must be already authenticated to the remote computer(s).
+E.g. via Windows sharing `net use \\SQL-SERVER-01`.
+Skip, if gather only from localhost.
+Use either empty string `""`, localhost `"localhost"` or real computer name to gather counters also from localhost among other computers.

+Example:  `Computers = ["localhost", "SQL-SERVER-01", "SQL-SERVER-02", "SQL-SERVER-03"]`

 #### ObjectName
 **Required**